VainF/Diff-Pruning/README.md

 ## Quick Start

 This example shows how to prune a DDPMs pre-trained on CIFAR-10. this implmentation shall acheve an FID score of 5.6 in 100K steps.
 Note that Diffusers does not support ``skip_type='quad'`` in DDIM, you may get a slightly worse FID for both pre-trained models (FID=4.5) and pruned models (FID=5.6).
 We are trying to implement the quad strategy for Diffusers.
-Our exp code for the paper can be found in [exp_code](exp_code).
+Our exp code for the paper is available at [exp_code](exp_code).

 ### 0. Data & Pretrained Model
 Download and extract CIFAR-10 images to *data/cifar10_images*